open5e/open5e/source/Spellcasting/spells_a-z/i/imprisonment.rst

 You create a magical restraint to hold a creature that you can see within range.
 The target must succeed on a Wisdom saving throw or be bound by the spell; if it succeeds, it is immune to this spell if you cast it again.
-While affected by this spell, the creature doesn’t need to breathe, eat, or drink, and it doesn’t age.
-Divination spells can’t locate or perceive the target.
+While affected by this spell, the creature doesn't need to breathe, eat, or drink, and it doesn't age.
+Divination spells can't locate or perceive the target.

 When you cast the spell, you choose one of the following forms of